 Then what is the true significance of prayer?
 One’s prayer is not for the sake of his own fleshly interests, but rather it is to understand God’s word, to practice the truth according to God’s word, and to act in accordance with God’s will.
-The Lord, “But seek you first the , and his righteousness” (Mat 6:33).
+The Lord Jesus said, “But seek you first the kingdom of God, and his righteousness” (Mat 6:33).
 Here we see that praying ought to be for the purpose of God’s work, for satisfying God, and for carrying out His will.
 Take Peter’s prayer as an example.
 No matter what things he encountered, he would pray with a submissive heart to seek out God’s will.
 He ceased to be his own master even in food, clothing, and shelter; instead, he strictly required himself to practice in accordance with the Lord’s word.
 So all his prayers were in concert with God’s will and all that he did could glorify God.
 Eventually, he was perfected by God, and became a person who was truly obedient to God and who had real worship of God.
 But the Pharisees’ prayers were completely different.
 Their prayers were entirely for the sake of maintaining their status and livelihood, for establishing and exalting themselves.
 Moreover, in order to deceive those ignorant common people into worshiping and obeying them, they purposely stood in the synagogues and at crossroads to engage in long prayers.
 Therefore, the Lord Jesus criticized them by saying, “Woe to you, scribes and Pharisees, hypocrites! for you devour widows’ houses, and for a pretense make long prayer: therefore you shall receive the greater damnation” (Mat 23:14).
 Through the word of the Lord Jesus, we can see that the Pharisees’ prayers were hypocritical and religious.
 God does not approve of but despises such prayers.

 Secondly, we must draw upon our practical difficulties and problems when praying to God.
 We must not depart from reality and speak empty words, or talk of letters and doctrines.

 In our real life, we always encounter all kinds of difficulties.
-At this time, how should we?
+At this time, how should we pray to God?
 God says, “The lowest standard that God requires of people is that they be able to open their hearts to Him.
 If man gives his true heart to God and says what is really within his heart to God, then God is willing to work in man; God does not want the twisted heart of man, but his pure and honest heart.
 If man does not truly speak his heart to God, then God does not touch man’s heart, or work within him.
 Thus, the most crucial thing about praying is to speak the words of your true heart to God, telling God of your flaws or rebellious disposition and completely opening yourself up to God.
 Only then will God be interested in your prayers; if not, then God will hide His face from you.”
 God’s word points out a way of practice to us.
 When we face practical difficulties, we must pray before God with an attitude of godliness, and opening up our heart to Him: Speak the words of our heart with honesty; do not speak empty or fakery words or lie to deceive Him.
 But if we shut our hearts to God, and just say some high- and nice-sounding words to deceive God, then God cannot see our honest hearts, and so He will not approve of such prayers.
 For example, some people pray to God, “Oh God!
 I am willing to dedicate my whole self to You.
 I am willing to devote all that I have to You!”, but afterward they do nothing for God.
 Some people say, “Oh God!
 I’d like to expend for You and to offer my heart to You.
 I’d like to serve You and be loyal to You,” but after saying that, they still rebel against God as they did before, is this not deceiving God?
 Some people pray to God, saying: “Oh, God!
 I am willing to forsake everything to follow You,” but having prayed, they give nothing up.
 Some people say to God, “Oh, God, I will love You my whole life long,” but actually, they never love God in their life—what they love are themselves, their flesh, their children, and their money.
 Look at these prayers.
 They are all empty words deceptive to God.
 This is sufficient to prove that we are too impious before God, and that we do not have a God-revering heart at all.
 God doesn’t listen to our prayers like this, so they are fruitless.
 If we do not repent but continue praying in this way, we will be detested by God.

 Thirdly, we must frequently pray to God about the problems of performing our duty and entering into life, seeking to understand the truth and enter reality.